dhillonfarms/randomCode/networking.md

   - Can have static IPs
   - Forwrad TCP to instances and therefore offers unbroken end to end encryption
   - Used with private link to provide services to other VPCs
+  - Network Load Balancers use Proxy Protocol version 2 to send additional connection information such as the source and destination.
+Proxy Protocol version 2 provides a binary encoding of the Proxy Protocol header.
+The load balancer prepends a proxy protocol header to the TCP data.
+It does not discard or overwrite any existing data, including any proxy protocol headers sent by the client or any other proxies, load balancers, or servers in the network path.
+Therefore, it is possible to receive more than one proxy protocol header.
+Also, if there is another network path to your targets outside of your Network Load Balancer, the first proxy protocol header might not be the one from your Network Load Balancer.
 - Connection Draining
   - Allows in-flight requersts to complete before no new connections will be sent to unhealthy instance.
   - Connection Draining is only for CLB